IS A COMMUNITY ART STUDIO THAT FOSTERS PUBLIC AND PARTICIPATORY ART AS A VEHICLE FOR PERSONAL TRANSFORMATION, COMMUNITY

 Urbano fosters a philosophy of artistic expansiveness, supporting works that blur boundaries between art and everyday life.
 Through artistic collaboration, participating teens and adults are challenged to create projects that take place both within the boundaries of our exhibition space and in the community beyond the walls of the studio.
 These projects span diverse artistic themes and disciplines, but they are all rooted in the fundamental principles of collaboration, risk-taking, and creative and critical expression.

-Since its founding, Urbano has served over 1,000 Boston Public Schools students, collaborated with 150 professional artists, and draws 30,000+ audience members yearly to its programming.
+Since its founding, Urbano has served over 1,200 Boston Public Schools students, collaborated with 150 professional artists, and draws 30,000+ audience members yearly to its programming.

 - Stella Aguirre McGregor's MassArt Excellence in Art Education Award in 2012

 - Stella Aguirre McGregor named one of Boston's 100 Most Powerful Latinos by El Planeta's Powermeter in 2012